 4. Get Together With Other Siblings

-If you suspect that one of your siblings is taking advantage of your parent or parents, discuss your suspicions with your other siblings.
-This will give you the ability to handle the situation with other people who care about your parent(s) and what happens to them.
+If you suspect one of your siblings is taking advantage of your parent or parents, discuss your suspicions with your other siblings.
+This will allow you to handle the situation with others who care about your parent(s) and what happens to them.

 They may be able to help you identify whether or not it is actually happening.
 Likewise, the more people you have on your side, the better the possibilities of a positive outcome.